 Lastly, we come to Brexit.
-With everything still largely up in the air with regards to the UK leaving the European Union, it’s difficult to determine just how much Brexit will affect the process of procurement.
+With things still a little up in the air with the UK leaving the European Union, it’s difficult to determine just how much Brexit will affect the process of procurement.
 Currently, we can only speculate on its outcomes, but still, it’s important to consider what might happen later down the line.

 With the help of insider knowledge, we’ve weighed up some of the options that could change the process of public procurement after Brexit takes effect.
 While it’s contended that no major changes will happen in the short term, other things, such as tougher compliance, may still happen.

-UK law enshrines certain principles, which could remain largely unchanged as a result, though the key issue that repeatedly cropped up was one of flexibility.
+UK law enshrines certain principles, which could remain largely unchanged as a result, though the key issue that repeatedly crops up is one of flexibility.
 Will it afford public businesses more freedom or will we find we’ll have much less influence over procurement regulations?

 Whether it’s the present or later down the line, public procurement has to deal with all manner of variables.
-We hope that this guide has helped to explain some of the issues and topics involved with public procurement.
+We hope that this guide helps to explain some of the issues and topics that surround public procurement.